 Or another "influence" (which is not really a influence, but rather a non-influence) is when you practise Parkour in a way that you belive Parkour is being practised, and there is no other reason for it except that you are believing it to be so.
 A Parkour habit so to say.

 Then there is a lot of people just doing Parkour, because their friends are doing it (which is fine btw).
-They do not have great artistic of sportive ambitions, and so their movement does not show forth clear characteristics of either sportive or artistic character.
-For them movement is more like the food, when you are eating with friends.
+They do not have great artistic or sportive ambitions, and so their movement does not show forth clear characteristics of either sportive or artistic character.
+For them movement is more like the food, when you are eating out with friends.
+A side issue.